tahsinrahman/open-terraform-modules/modules/gcp/usage.md

 Check the `variables.tf` of each module to know other adjustable options.

+### Common Variables

+- `gcp_project`: The Google Cloud Project where your infra will be created.
+Must be of this form `org-project-env` to maintain a consistent naming for all resources. e.g. `msft-netcore-dev`

+- `region`: The region where the infrastructure will be hosted.
+Zones are automatically assigned.

+- `random_suffix`: Whether each created infrastructure resource name should have a random suffix to support more dynamic naming.
+Default- false.

 ### k8s-cluster

 A `kubernetes` cluster using Google Kubernetes Engine.